achilleas-k/osbuild-devel/README.md

 ### Setting up

 Some things to note (and potentially change) before running:
-- All the scripts in this section assume that the VM is reachable at `localvm`.
+- All the scripts in this section assume that the VM is reachable at `develvm`.
 The following host configuration is assumed.
 Add and/or adjust in `$HOME/.ssh/config` as necessary:
 ```
-Host localvm
+Host develvm
     Hostname localhost
     StrictHostKeyChecking no
     UserKnownHostsFile /dev/null